-'You kiss Nick too.'

-'What a low, vulgar girl!'

-'I don't care!' cried Daisy, and began to clog on the brick fireplace.
+"You kiss Nick too."
+"What a low, vulgar girl!"
+"I don't care!" cried Daisy and began to clog on the brick fireplace.
 Then she remembered the heat and sat down guiltily on the couch just as a freshly laundered nurse leading a little girl came into the room.

-'Bles-sed pre-cious,' she crooned, holding out her arms.
-'Come to your own mother that loves you.'
+"Bles-sed prec-ious," she crooned, holding out her arms.
+"Come to your own mother that loves you."
 The child, relinquished by the nurse, rushed across the room and rooted shyly into her mother's dress.

-'The bles-sed pre-cious!
+"The bles-sed prec-ious!
 Did mother get powder on your old yellowy hair?
-Stand up now, and say - How-de-do.'
+Stand up now, and say How-de-do."
 Gatsby and I in turn leaned down and took the small reluctant hand.
-Afterward he kept looking at the child with surprise.
-I don't think he had ever really believed in its existence before.

-'I got dressed before luncheon,' said the child, turning eagerly to Daisy.
+Afterward he kept looking at the child with a sort of surprise.
+I don't think he had really ever believed in its existence before.
+"I got dressed before luncheon," said the child, turning eagerly to Daisy.

-'That's because your mother wanted to show you off.'
+"That's because your mother wanted to show you off."
 Her face bent into the single wrinkle of the small white neck.
-'You dream, you.
-You absolute little dream.'

-'Yes,' admitted the child calmly.
-'Aunt Jordan's got on a white dress too.'

-'How do you like mother's friends?'
+"You dream, you.
+You absolute little dream."
+"Yes," admitted the child calmly.
+"Aunt Jordan's got on a white dress too."
+"How do you like mother's friends?"
 Daisy turned her around so that she faced Gatsby.
-'Do you think they're pretty?'

-'Where's Daddy?'

-'She doesn't look like her father,' explained Daisy.
-'She looks like me.
-She's got my hair and shape of the face.'
+"Do you think they're pretty?"
+"Where's Daddy?"
+"She doesn't look like her father," explained Daisy.
+"She looks like me.
+She's got my hair and shape of the face.
+I'm glad of that."
+Tom came back into the room preceded by four gin rickeys that clicked full of ice.

+"What did you say?" he demanded.
+"That Pammy doesn't look like me?"
+"Well, she doesn't.
+She looks just like me."
+"I know.
+But you say it as if she'd escaped some curse.
+What's the idea?"
 Daisy sat back upon the couch.
 The nurse took a step forward and held out her hand.

-'Come, Pammy.'

-'Good-bye, sweetheart!'

-With a reluctant backward glance the well-disciplined child held to her nurse's hand and was pulled out the door, just as Tom came back, preceding four gin rickeys that clicked full of ice.
+"Come Pammy."
+"Goodbye, sweetheart!"
+With a reluctant backward glance the well-disciplined child held to her nurse's hand and was pulled out the door.
 Gatsby took up his drink.

-'They certainly look cool,' he said, with visible tension.
+"They certainly look cool," he said with visible tension.

-We drank in long, greedy swallows.
+We drank in long greedy swallows.